Interviewing A Realtor With Great Questions

+How to interview a Realtor is something every seller should know!
 Spending the necessary time to go through the interview process with a Realtor should be one of the most critical things on anyone’s agenda when considering selling their home, yet many do not take the time to do so.
 Asking smart real estate interview questions is critical to your success!

-Having been a Realtor for almost twenty six years I have found this to be very eye opening.
+Having been a Realtor for almost twenty seven years, I have found this to be very eye opening.
 There are lots of folks that will make contact with a Real Estate agent from any number of places including attending an open house, seeing a for sale sign in their neighborhood, getting a post card in the mail, or maybe even some positive feedback from relatives or friends.

 One of the biggest issues I have found is that so many consumers think that all Realtors do the same things to sell homes.
 This could not be further from the truth!

 In most businesses 80% of the sales are done by 20% of the people.
 The traditionally 80/20 rule that you hear so often.
 In Real Estate it is a stunning 94% to 6% ratio!
 That is just an incredible statistic.
 Given these figures is there any wonder why there is so much dissatisfaction from Real Estate consumers?
 It is extremely easy to get stuck with a Realtor who does not do much business or have a great work ethic.

 Unfortunately becoming a Realtor is very easy task.
 Take and pass a Real Estate test and you have made it.
 The barriers to entry shouldn’t be that easy but unfortunately that’s how it goes.

 So how do you avoid picking a poor Realtor to work with?
 Asking great Real Estate interview questions goes a long way!
 Trust me when I tell you, these questions will make an unskilled Realtor very uncomfortable.